Clek Fllo Review

 Ease of Install - Belt

-Installing the Fllo with the vehicle belt is about the same difficulty wise earning the same score as the LATCH method with a 7 of 10.
-Once again the size and weight make it harder to maneuver and belt pathway and lock-offs are a little cumbersome compared to the competition.
+Installing the Fllo with the vehicle belt is about the same difficulty wise earning the same score as the LATCH method.
+Once again the size and weight make it harder to maneuver, and belt pathway and lock-offs are a little cumbersome compared to the competition.

-The forward facing configuration is somewhat simpler because you don't need to lift the seat bottom to thread the seatbelt (above left) and it has side lock-offs that are easy to use (above right).
-You just need to make sure you use the right lock off based on the directions and location of the seat.
+The forward-facing configuration is somewhat more straightforward because you don't need to lift the seat bottom to thread the seatbelt (above left) and it has side lock-offs that are easy to use (above right).
+You just need to make sure you use the right lock-off based on the directions and location of the seat.

-The rear-facing installation with the seat belt is extremely difficult.
-It was stable once we managed to get it installed but some users had trouble closing the belt lock-off without help.
+The rear-facing installation with the seat belt is complicated.
+It was stable once we managed to get it installed, but some users had trouble closing the belt lock-off without help.

 Ease of Use

-The Fllo is one of the harder seats to use along with its brother the Clek Foonf earning a 5 of 10 for both.
-The size and weight of this seat make it more difficult to maneuver in the backseat which contributes to making it harder to use.
+The Fllo is one of the harder seats to use.
+The size and weight of this seat make it more difficult to maneuver in the backseat which contributes to the struggle.

-The harness is a rethread style that requires removing straps from a hook and threading through new slots and replacing on the hook.
-It isn't hard to use, but it isn't as simple or quick as the non-rethread options.
-Don't be fooled by the movable headrest, it is not the same as the harness assemblies that move with their headrests.
-The shoulder straps have 6 height positions and the crotch strap has two.
+The harness is a rethread style that requires removing straps from a hook and threading through new slots and replacing them on the hook.
+It isn't hard to use, but it isn't as quick or straightforward as the non-rethread options.
+Don't be fooled by the adjustable headrest; it is not the same as the harness assemblies that move with their headrests.
+The shoulder straps have six height positions, and the crotch strap has two.
 Tightening and loosening the harness is simple and smooth.
 The buckle and chest clip are both stiff, but manageable.

-The Fllo is one of the higher quality options with several features for comfort making it a top scorer with an 8 of 10 in this metric.
-This seat has dense thick padding over the entire seating area.
+The Fllo is one of the higher quality options with several features for comfort making it a top scorer in this metric.
+This seat has dense, thick padding over the entire seating area.
 It is very firm but still feels comfortable giving support where other seats lack it.
-The fabric fits the seat well and because it isn't removable it looks like upholstery instead of a slipcover.
-The material is soft and somewhat towel like with a spill-resistant coating the company claims is easy to keep clean.
+The fabric fits the seat well, and because it isn't removable, it looks like upholstery instead of a slipcover.
+The material is soft and somewhat towel-like with a spill-resistant coating the company claims is easy to keep clean.
+The Fllo uses Expanded Polypropylene (EPP) for impact and comfort foam.
+This less commonly used foam is more environmentally friendly and less brittle than Expanded Polystyrene (EPS).
+It also doesn't off-gas which is a big benefit in our book.
 The shell and bottom are contained and relatively smooth.
-It is designed to keep things contained and it does a good job.
+It is designed to keep things contained, and it does a good job.

-Thanks to the steel internal framework, this seat is one of the heavier options earning a 6 of 10 for weight and size.
-Rear-facing this seat weight 28.8 lbs and forward facing it is 25.8.
-This is almost 10 lbs lighter than its bigger brother the Clek Foonf but it is still hefty compared to the competition with only four options weighing more.
-On the plus side, it is only 17 inches wide making it one of the narrowest options in the review and theoretically allowing for three seats across most back seats.
+Thanks to the steel internal framework, this seat is one of the heavier options.
+Rear-facing this seat weighs 28.8 lbs and forward-facing it is 25.8.
+This product is almost 10 lbs lighter than its bigger brother the Clek Foonf but it is still hefty compared to the competition with only four options weighing more.
+On the plus side, it is only 17 inches wide making it one of the narrowest options in the review, and theoretically, it allows for three seats across most back seats.